EV-Etcd

 Grant a lease with the specified TTL (time-to-live) in seconds.

-The callback receives C<($response, $error)> where response contains:
+The callback receives C<($response, $error)>.
+Response keys:

 =over 4